EngMoheb/Std_Dep/README.md

 # Student Depression Analysis with Excel 📊💡

-**A data-driven project deep dive into the academic, lifestyle, and socity factors driving depression among students**, leveraging Excel’s features to uncover high-impact stressors and inform targeted interventions.
+**A data-driven project deep dive into the academic, lifestyle, and socity factors driving depression among students**, using Excel's features to uncover high-impact stressors and inform targeted interventions.

 ---